-- Pre-heat oven to 375°F. Place the blueberries in a 8" baking dish.
-Squeeze fresh lemon juice on top if desired.
+- Place the blueberries in an 8-inch baking dish.
+Squeeze lemon juice on top, if desired.
 Sprinkle the sugar and cornstarch over the blueberries and toss together.

 - In a large bowl, combine the flour and butter with a fork or pastry mixer.
-Then mix in the oatmeal and brown sugar.
+Mix in the oatmeal, brown sugar, and cinnamon until well combined.
 Sprinkle the crumble over the blueberries.
-Top with nuts if desired.
+Top with nuts, if desired.

-- Bake for 35 to 40 minutes or until the blueberries are bubbling and the topping is lightly golden.
+- Bake 35 to 40 minutes, or until the blueberries are bubbling and the topping is lightly golden.

-- Serve warm with vanilla ice cream or cool whip.
+- Serve warm with vanilla ice cream or whipped cream.
 Enjoy!